CSR / Environment

 Sharp also thoroughly affirms the design and operation of various measures in line with the Basic Policy for Internal Control, and it makes sure the measures are established across the company.
 In addition, in response to the Financial Instruments and Exchange Act, Sharp has been assessing the effectiveness of its internal control over financial reporting.
 It has also taken steps to reduce various business risks and increase the effectiveness of its internal control system.

-In fiscal 2018, Sharp implemented various measures to boost the control functions of each internal control area as well as the efficiency of assessments.
+In fiscal 2019 as well, Sharp implemented various measures to boost the control functions of each internal control area as well as the efficiency of assessments.
 Sharp also mounted intensive efforts to resolve material issues (problems) discovered in the assessments.
-In June 2019 it submitted an Internal Control Report stating that Sharp’s internal control over financial reporting is effective.
+In June 2020 it submitted an Internal Control Report stating that Sharp’s internal control over financial reporting is effective.

 For fiscal 2020, Sharp will respond rapidly and flexibly to accelerated structural reforms including affiliated companies in Japan and overseas, identify processes and related IT systems that will be affected by key system changes, document and work on improving issues in each internal control area, and conduct assessments of internal control over financial reporting.